Lyft: Finances

-Alleged weight discrimination
+The company has annual revenues of $6 billion.
+For the second quarter of 2024, Lyft posted its first GAAP profit in the company’s history.

+Controversies

-In early 2025, Detroit rapper Dajua Blanding, known as Dank Demoss, who claims to be "just under 500 pounds" filed a lawsuit against Lyft after a driver allegedly refused her ride, claiming she was "too big" to fit in the car.
+In early 2025, Detroit rapper Dajua Blanding, known as Dank Demoss, who claims to be "just under 500 pounds", filed a lawsuit against Lyft after a driver allegedly refused her ride, claiming she was "too big" to fit in the car.
 The incident, captured on video, led to public outrage and legal action, with Blanding asserting that weight-based discrimination is illegal under Michigan law.
 The lawsuit was settled out of court.